Understanding the airline consolidator

 What is an airline consolidator?

+In short, an airline consolidator is a wholesaler for airline tickets.
 An airline consolidator contracts with an airline to sell seats at a special, discounted price.
-The consolidator sells these seats to qualified travel agents who are representing their client.
+The consolidator sells these seats to qualified travel agents who are representing their clients.

 1. Airline consolidators are a “discount channel”

 Essentially, an airfare consolidator is a discount channel that airlines use to offload a certain amount of inventory at a lower price to get the highest possible “load factor.”
 Some retailers will use the same strategy to sell clothes at a cheaper price via their discount store knowing that certain customers will never pay full price.
 But the store doesn’t want that price available to anyone except the true bargain shopper, aka the travel agent.

 Airlines have pretty strong motivation to fill their planes.
 Every empty seat is revenue that is lost forever.
 That is why an airline will often, much to their travelers’ outrage, overbook flights.
 Airlines use consolidators to sell their excess inventory and make sure every seat is filled.
 They release this inventory to consolidators in what’s called a booking class or a “bucket.”
 The number of seats an airline offers for the bulk fares or “bucket” fares fluctuates based on the airlines’ need to offload inventory.

 Travel agents often hesitate to sell airfare because they feel it’s too complicated or they can’t make any money.
 But by allowing their travelers to book air elsewhere, agents miss huge earning opportunities and may lose their clients completely.
 An airfare consolidator takes the confusion of a complex GDS out of the mix.
 This helps travel agents book easily and make money on every ticket.

 1. Save time